wikimedia/operations-software-varnish-libvmod-uuid/README.rst

    yum install -y uuid uuid-devel

-This version of the VMOD requires Varnish 5.0.0.
+This version of the VMOD requires Varnish since version 5.0.0, and has been tested against versions through 5.1.2.

 INSTALLATION
 ============